 So you are considering a transmission swap and have lots of questions?
 Doing your homework before a swap will save you tons of frustration and wasted time and money.
 If you can’t find the answers you need here you are welcome to email or call me from my contact form, or find a place to ask here.
 The forums will be set up quite specific and organized, and should be an excellent resource for referrals and other experience even I can’t give you so don’t be shy, register today.

 Legacy support for PCS and other aftermarket control systems will eventually transition to member forums completely, accounts for supporting these kinds of systems have a one time reasonable cost.

 Below are a few frequently asked questions.

 Can you give me some pointers to tune the transmission myself?

-If you are using an aftermarket system for a Ford 5R110, 4R100, 48RE, etc, you can join a member forum and get lots of help.
+If you are using an aftermarket system for a Ford 5R110, 4R100, 48RE, etc, you can join a member forum and get some help.
 I already have a tuning manual written for the tcm-2000 controlled 5R110.
 I’ll be giving some additional help to the first several guys that join there as well.
 Changing shift points is something that the end user can do without to much fear of causing damage.
 In the case of the Ford 4R100, most guys just need some help getting it set up right and once they are pointed in the right direction they can make final adjustments.
 The Ford 5R110 on the other hand requires shift quality tuning, and that is expertise that is going to be a little difficult to transfer, but it’s time to try for some of these legacy systems.
 Allison tuning is still going to stay under my hat for now.

 Do I need to bring my truck to you?